Papyrus

 Where to go next

-• Embed Integration — direct links, embeds, and the underlying iframe flow kiosk mode extends.
+• Embed Integration — direct links and embeds.

-• Templates — designing the template that backs your kiosk direct link.
+• Templates — designing the template that backs your kiosk flow.

 • Webhooks — reacting server-side to documents created and signed through a kiosk.

-• API Reference — exact direct-link operations, including the kiosk fields described above.
+• API Reference — exact direct-link and kiosk operations.